KSP-KOS/KOS/_sources/bindings.txt

-:global:`LEGS`                  yes          yes          kOS       The extended state of all landing legs :global:`CHUTES`                yes          yes          kOS       The armed state of all parachutes :global:`CHUTESSAFE`            yes          yes          kOS       The armed state of all "safe" parachutes :global:`PANELS`                yes          yes          kOS       The deployed state of solar panels :global:`RADIATORS`             yes          yes          kOS       The deployed state of radiators :global:`LADDERS`               yes          yes          kOS       The extended state of ladders :global:`BAYS`                  yes          yes          kOS       The opened state of payload/service bays
+:global:`LEGS`                  yes          yes          kOS       The extended state of all landing legs :global:`CHUTES`                yes          yes          kOS       The armed state of all parachutes :global:`CHUTESSAFE`            yes          yes          kOS       The armed state of all "safe" parachutes :global:`PANELS`                yes          yes          kOS       The state of retractable solar panels :global:`RADIATORS`             yes          yes          kOS       The deployed state of radiators :global:`LADDERS`               yes          yes          kOS       The extended state of ladders :global:`BAYS`                  yes          yes          kOS       The opened state of payload/service bays